DaleBingham/microservices-synchronous/README.md

 ## ToDo's still
 * Document better, including https://www.draw.io/ documentation via images
+* single docker-compose to get all the pieces together talking and only exposing APIs not databases
 * Messaging for eventual consistency of data
 * Istio implementation for service mesh design
 * Event Driven Architecture